 God is still El Roi and still sees each of us.
 He sees our struggles and is ready to meet with us wherever we are.
 He cares about every detail of our lives.

-A few years after the story with Hagar, we find that Abram has had his name changed to Abraham, his wife from Sarai is now Sarah, and they have had a son.
+A few years after the story of Hagar, we find that Abram has been renamed Abraham, his wife, Sarai, is now Sarah, and they have had a son.

 When they arrive, they build the altar, and Abraham lays Isaac on top.
 Just as Abraham is about to strike his son, God calls out, and then, in a bush nearby, Abraham sees a ram caught by its horns.

 There is another way God provides for us.
-Near the place where Abraham built the altar to sacrifice his son is the place where God did sacrifice his Son.
+Near the place where Abraham built the altar to sacrifice his son is the place where God sacrificed his Son.

 ‘For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.’
 John 3:16